Preparing to promote your music

-To promote your music effecively and give it the best chance of being discovered on Musosoup here are some tips and a checklist to make sure you generate a lot of interest and get the most out of your campaign.
+To help you promote your music effectively and give it the best chance of being discovered on Musosoup, we’ve compiled some tips.
+Follow this checklist to ensure you generate a lot of interest and get the most out of your campaign.

-It’s important to provide curators as much information as possible about yourself and your release.
-The more information you provide, the more likely they are to promote your music, right reviews, add you to playlists and more.
-If you haven’t got a bio, press release or any information about your release prepared, use our Press Kit Generator to quickly create a press release you can use when submitting your release and promoting your music elsewhere.
+It’s important to provide curators with as much information as possible about yourself and your release.
+The more information you provide, the more likely they are to promote your music, write reviews, add you to playlists and more.
+If you haven’t got a bio, press release or any information about your release, use our Press Kit Generator to quickly create a press release you can use when submitting your release and also promoting your music elsewhere.

 Embed links